NTT123/vietTTS/README.md

 **Note**: this is a denoised and aligned version of the original dataset which is donated by the InfoRe Technology company (see [here](https://www.facebook.com/groups/j2team.community/permalink/1010834009248719/)).
 You can download the original dataset (**InfoRe Technology 1**) at [here](https://github.com/TensorSpeech/TensorFlowASR/blob/main/README.md#vietnamese).

-The Montreal Forced Aligner (MFA) is used to align transcript and speech (textgrid files).
-Visit [viet-aligner](https://github.com/NTT123/viet-aligner) repo for more information on how to create textgrid files.
+See `notebooks/denoise_infore_dataset.ipynb` for instructions on how to denoise the dataset.
+We use the Montreal Forced Aligner (MFA) to align transcript and speech (textgrid files).
+See `notebooks/align_text_audio_infore_mfa.ipynb` for instructions on how to create textgrid files.

 Train duration model
 --------------------